 For the Fudge:

 - 1/4 cup plus 2 Tbsp cinnamon sugar mix

 - pinch of kosher salt

 - 7oz jar marshmallow cream

 For the Drizzle:

-In a large saucepan, heat granulated sugar, butter, salt, 1/4 cup Cinnabon sprinkle and heavy cream until combined.
+- In a large saucepan, heat granulated sugar, butter, salt, 1/4 cup Cinnamon sugar and heavy cream until combined.
 Bring to a rolling boil and stir continuously for 4 minutes.

-Remove from heat.
-Quickly stir in white chocolate morsels, marshmallow cream and 2 Tbsp Cinnabon sprinkles.
+- Remove from heat.
+Quickly stir in white chocolate morsels, marshmallow cream and 2 Tbsp cinnamon sugar.
 Whisk vigorously until smooth.
 Be patient, this may take a couple minutes.
 Works best with an electric mixer.

-To make drizzle, whisk together the powdered sugar, Cinnabon syrup and heavy cream until smooth.
+- To make drizzle, whisk together the powdered sugar, maple syrup and heavy cream until smooth.
 Pour into a ziploc bag, and snip a tiny piece off the corner.
 Drizzle over cut pieces of fudge.
-Sprinkle immediately with remaining 1 tsp of Cinnabon sprinkles.
+Sprinkle immediately with remaining 1 tsp of cinnamon sugar sprinkles.
 Place fudge back in refrigerator until icing hardens, about 15 minutes.
 Enjoy cold!
 Keep fudge stored in airtight container in refrigerator.
 ENJOY!